 Our mat products (Damplifier Pro and Damplifier) are what’s called a constraint layer damper – it’s our formulation of a high-quality butyl rubber, an extra strong adhesive, and a black, annealed foil with the ghosted Second Skin logo.
 These three components work together to create the best sound deadener on the market.
 It’s not going to melt or release gases at high temperatures like an asphalt product; it’s not going to come off the metal; and it’s even a good thermal insulator if you cover the entire metal surface.
 Just cut, peel, and stick.
 For effective sound deadening, you need at least 25% coverage, but we recommend you cover at least 60% of the metal (or more if you have a big bass system).
 Many customers choose to cover as close to 100% as possible depending on the project.

 Our liquid products (Spectrum and Spectrum Sludge) are also custom formulated by Second Skin to deaden metal and provide thermal insulation.
 Because it’s a water based acrylic polymer that dries odorless, you can apply it anywhere in your car without having to worry about fumes or a gas mask.
 It’s easy to apply Spectrum with a brush, roller, or spray gun and easy to clean up with water as long as you do it before Spectrum cures.
 Spectrum dries and changes color from blue to black 30-60 minutes after application.
-On top of working anywhere you’d use Damplifier Pro, Spectrum works particularly well for large surface areas and hard to reach places (like your car’s undercarriage or inside the wheel wells).
+On top of working anywhere you’d use Damplifier Pro, Spectrum works particularly well in vehicle's that have been stripped to the metal and in hard to reach places (like your car’s undercarriage or inside the wheel wells).
 For effective sound deadening, you need to apply Spectrum at least 1mm thick (about a credit card), but we recommend 2 layers and 2mm of total thickness.
 Some customers choose to continue applying layers depending on the application.

 For more information on applying your sound deadener, see our Video Library.